dstreev/hms-mirror/docs/strategy_docs/iceberg_migration.md

 Specify `-d ICEBERG_CONVERSION` as the DataStrategy to run the Iceberg Migration.

-This process uses Hive SQL to build(and run) the conversion scripts.
+This process uses Hive SQL to build(and run) the conversionResult scripts.
 These are "inplace" migrations.

 The following options apply to the Iceberg Migration:
 - `-iv|--iceberg-version` - The Iceberg version to use.
 Default is 1.
 Can be 1 or 2.